qiz-li/lovelace-soft-ui/README.md

 ![ui_home_page](images/UI_home_page.png)

 ### Advanced Users
 Thanks for taking you time to visit my repo!
-I have posted the yaml for my Lovelace and themes above, I have also listed the custom cards I used below.
+I have posted the yaml for my Lovelace above, I have also listed the custom cards I used below.
 If you require further assistance, please check below.

 # Prerequisites
 This is the first part of the **step by step guide**.